bounswe/bounswe2020group6/Hw1Report.md

 https://github.com/jhlywa/chess.js

-It is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.Lots of websites which provides chess game playing uses chess.js like licess,chess.com etc.
+It is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.
+Lots of websites which provides chess game playing like licess, chess.com etc. uses chess.js

 Pros:
 -Well written and detailed README.md file